 Add the water (or your favorite liquid sweetener), almond extract, and rose water (optional) and pulse a couple of times until the dough holds together and forms a ball.

 If the dough is too dry and doesn't hold together, add a tiny bit more water (or syrup).
 Make sure to add just a little until a thick dough is formed.
 If it's too sticky and wet, add more almond flour.

 Take out the marzipan ball and knead it on a clean surface for about 30 seconds.
-You can now shape it into a log, wrap it up in cling wrap and refrigerate.
+You can now shape it into a log, wrap it up in cling wrap and refrigerate it.
 It will firm up slightly in the refrigerator.

-If you use agave syrup or corn syrup you should be able to store it in the refrigerator for up to 2-3 weeks (probably even longer) or up to 3 months in the freezer.
-If you are using water you should use it within 10 days or so because it will go bad quicker.
+If you use agave syrup or corn syrup, you should be able to store it in the fridge for up to 2-3 weeks (probably even longer) or up to 3 months in the freezer.
+If you use water, use it within 10 days.

 Almond flour: Instead of almond flour, you can use 90 grams of whole almonds.
 Cover them with boiling water.
 Wait until the water is lukewarm, then slip off the skins with your fingers.
 Drain the almonds really well (pat-dry with a tissue) and process them in your food processor.
 You will need less water, maybe just 1/2 to 1 tsp.
 Add more if the mixture is too dry.
 I recommend using finely ground blanched almond flour for convenience.